borutmrak/freeipa-sam/README.md

 Usage is pretty straightforward, it is highly-recommended that you leave SSL enabled and configure the prerequisites before attempting an action.

+If enabling Kerberos, you must get a ticket with `kinit username@REALM` before running this script.
+Bind user and password are not used in this case and the user selected must be in the `admins` group or have an ACL set in the directory to be allowed to manage system accounts.

 ## Actions
 ### `add [username]`
 `add` creates system accounts.